 - Wally had his marriage undone by being removed from canon.

-- Might be the reason why DC wouldn't let Kathy Kane marry Maggie Sawyer and not because of their sexual orientation.
+- Might be the reason why DC wouldn't let Kate Kane marry Maggie Sawyer and not because of their sexual orientation.
 Maybe.
 It's one of the many issues of Williams III and Blackman had that made them decide to leave their run on the comic.